auth0/node-jsonwebtoken/README.md

 ES512 | ECDSA using P-521 curve and SHA-512 hash algorithm
 none | No digital signature or MAC value included

+## Security

+As you may know there is are a few [critical vulnerabilities](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/) with the JWT specification.

+You will be happy to know that these vulnerablities are addressed by this library.
+Most notably an attacker may not specify 'none' as the algorithm.
+Also, the provided 'secret' will be checked as to whether it is an HMAC or RSA key to prevent key spoofing.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.